top of page

 image of a child friendly therapy room

-Many qualified counsellors, psychotherapists and mental health practitioners complete core training with strong theoretical foundations, yet still feel underprepared for the real-world demands of working with children, young people and families.
+Many counsellors, psychotherapists and mental health practitioners qualify with strong core therapeutic training, but limited opportunity to develop the specific skills required for work with children, young people and families.

 The team behind this programme